Road and Trail Running in and around Frisco

 Pro tip – Plan your Recreation Path adventure for earlier in the day or later when it is quieter and try to avoid weekends or holidays.
 Is trailhead parking full?
 Move on to a different spot or figure out a different adventure because being outside is all about relaxation!

-For those who prefer the feel of dirt beneath their feet, whether it’s on gorgeous single track or old mining roads, Frisco is surrounded on 3 sides by National Forest (75% of Summit County is public land) and trails which are great to hike and mountain bike are also great for trail running.
+For those who prefer the feel of dirt beneath their feet, whether it’s on gorgeous single track or old mining roads, Frisco is surrounded on three sides by National Forest (75% of Summit County is public land) and trails which are great to hike and mountain bike are also great for trail running.

 Don’t let snow deter you from running in Frisco during the winter.
 Many folks run all winter utilizing shoes with great traction, Yak Trax or snowshoes.
 After all, Colorado is known for its sunny days year-round so getting out for a run in the winter can feel like a slice of magic.